 You are here: Urology Textbook > Ureters > Iatrogenic ureteral injury

-Iatrogenic Ureteral Injury
+Diagnosis and Treatment of Iatrogenic Ureteral Injury

 Review literature: (Elliott and McAninch, 2006) (Preston, 2000).

-Epidemiology of Iatrogenic Ureteral Injuries
+Causes of Iatrogenic Ureteral Injuries

-Dissection, suture, ligature, contusion, infection, hematoma, lymphocele.
+Dissection, suture, ligature, contusion, devascularization, infection, or compression by hematoma or lymphocele.

 Signs and symptoms